itaybou/AWS-Cloud-OCR-Parser-Java/README.md

 }
 ```

-alternatively, set FullAccess permissions for EC2,S3,SQS and cloudwatch in your policy created .
+Alternatively, set FullAccess permissions for EC2, S3, SQS and CloudWatch in your policy created.

 5. After creating the new policy, set the policy to your IAM Role created in step 3.